Unified abstractions to represent tools across the framework.

 Data class representing a Tool that Language Models can prepare a call for.

-Accurate definitions of the textual attributes such as name
+Accurate definitions of the textual attributes such as name and description

 are important for the Language Model to correctly prepare the call.